 I am Indigenous and I need help with my income tax.
 What do I need to know?

 You may not have to pay income tax on your employment income if it’s earned on a reserve.
-This applies you’re an Indigenous person registered with the federal government under the Indian Act and you’ve applied for a status card.
-Please note, registration under the act and applying for a status card are two separate things.
+This applies if you’re an Indigenous person registered with the federal government under the Indian Act and you’ve applied for a status card.
+Please note: Registration under the act and applying for a status card are two separate things.
 You must be registered to apply for the status card, but you can do both at the same time.

 Whether or not you have to pay income tax has to do mainly with where you work, although other factors are considered.
-The resources under “Helpful information” below explain how the Canada Revenue Agency (CRA) decides whether your income is tax exempt.
+The links under “Helpful resources” below explain how the Canada Revenue Agency (CRA) decides whether your income is tax exempt.

 Indigenous businesses are exempt from tax if the income-earning portion of activity happens on a reserve.
 Business owners with this exemption don’t have to make Canada Pension Plan (CPP) contributions, but they can opt in to CPP if they want.